CodeMilitant/code-meta/readme.txt

 For your website to achieve top search engine rankings, every post type (posts, pages, projects and products) must have at least 300 words of content and associated categories and tags must be assigned to each type.

-CodeMeta builds the Opengraph meta tags the search engines use to help rank your website.
+Code Meta builds the Opengraph meta tags the search engines use to help rank your website.
 There's no way to have a top ranked website without Opengraph meta tags.

-= Will the CodeMeta plugin build the Opengraph meta for my media files? =
+= Will the Code Meta plugin build the Opengraph meta for my media files? =

 Yes!
 In fact, it builds a complete array of all media files found on the page.
 This includes images, audio and video.